 Before the Court issued its order, CCU faced millions of dollars in annual fines beginning July 1 for refusing to include the objectionable drugs in its healthcare plan.For almost a century, Colorado Christian University has offered an education that develops students intellectually, professionally, and spiritually.
 Faith is central to the CCU’s educational mission, which is to cultivate knowledge and love of God in a Christ-centered community, with an enduring commitment to spiritual formation and engagement with the world.
 Based near Denver with satellite campuses around Colorado, the University has 5,500 undergraduate and graduate students.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 19-year history of defending religious liberty for people of all faiths.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 19-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law.
 They recently won a 9-0 victory against the federal government at the U.S. Supreme Court in Hosanna-Tabor v.
 EEOC.